TOC: FAQ Topics

 Please review the information found on the What is eligible? page for application information specific to each type of experience.

-Due to the high number of requests received, CIPE is unable to individually confirm students’ submission status.
+Due to the high number of requests received, the ISA Team is unable to individually confirm students’ submission status.
 To check whether you have already completed your ISA request, please see the information on the ISA request page.

 ISA funds are deposited directly into students’ bursar accounts.
 ISA funding will automatically be credited against any outstanding charges in your student bursar account, including but not limited to fees and tuition for your summer program.
 You can withdraw any excess funds via direct deposit refund request.